 - Don’t get phished—Crooks are always trying to get your personal information, and they employ some ingenious methods.
 Don’t respond to any unusual email requests for personal information—when you opened your bank accounts you already gave it.
 When in doubt, call your bank.

 - Monitor your accounts —When you check your accounts regularly, you can let your bank know immediately if you encounter anything that does not seem right.

 Helpful Hint: Studies show that those who monitor their accounts online often detect fraud earlier than those who rely solely on paper statements.

 When it comes to guarding against cyber-fraud, one of the most important tools at your disposal is your credit report.
-It details all of your credit transaction accounts, and will be the first place that unusual charges or entirely new accounts will appear.
-And you can monitor your report for FREE.
+It details all of your credit transaction accounts and will be the first place that unusual charges or entirely new accounts will appear.
+Also you can monitor your report for FREE.

 Since Federal law permits consumers to obtain a free report annually from each of the three major credit reporting agencies, cyber-security experts advise that you to get a free report from a different agency every four months.
 Doing so will allow you to monitor your personal online security all year long.

 To order your free credit report, go to the only authorized source www.annualcreditreport.com, or 1-877-322-8228

 Cyber-fraudsters want to earn their money the easy way — by stealing yours.